Simbiat/HTTP20/README.md

 # HTTP20
-Set of classes/functions that may be universally useful for websites (or some parts of them, at least)
+Set of classes/functions that may be universally useful for websites (or some parts of them, at least).

+I hope that at some point in future `Headers` part will become quite popular.
+While some frameworks do seem to implement some similar functionality it seems to be generally ignored, while HTTP headers can make user experience better and more secure.
+If you start using `Headers` (especially `security`) it will (by default) force you into following best practices when designing your website.
+And if you need to loosen up your security for some reason, it is possible in a relatively convinient way.
+And if you find that it isn't (like you need to use `unsafe` directives, for example), most likely you are trying to save a security hole, that you should not be saving.

 - [HTTP20](#http20)
   * [Atom](#atom)